 It’s So Annoying.

 I went to the store last week to do some after Christmas shopping.
 I wanted to buy some work shirts so I went to my favorite men’s store and saw a rack with the brand I love to wear.
 Above the rack was a big sign that said 50% off every shirt.

 I was ecstatic!
 I had just bought one of those shirts a few months earlier and spent $95 it.
 That was the full price.
 It was a great quality shirt and I wanted to stock up.

-I did the math and figured I would buy 2 more shirts and it would cost me $95 since each shirt should now be 42.50 each.
-I didn’t even look at the
+I did the math and figured I would buy 2 more shirts and it would cost me $95 since each shirt should now be 47.50 each.

 I didn’t even look at the price tag since I already knew the price and so I just looked and found my correct size.
 Luckily, I found 2 shirts that I really loved that fit me well.

 I walked up to the register, put the shirts down and the cashier rang me up.
 I was shocked when he said, “That will be $205.67”.

 “Wait a second!, I said, “Those shirts are on sale 50% off!”.
 He said, “That’s right” and showed me how the 50% discount had been taken off the shirts.
 The only problem is the full price of the shirts had been marked up to $190 each and with the 50% discount they were being sold to me for $95.
 The same full price I had paid for the exact same shirts a few months ago.

 I had fallen victim to the Fake Sale scam and I’m not the only one.
 Each year consumers lose billions of dollars to these fake sales.
 It’s a common practice among retailers, but it’s a shady one and I think it needs to stop.